Practical info and facts

 Kosovo is in general a very safe place to stay.
 Military violence or riots are mostly only found in the Mitrovica area in the north.
 This is the area with a large number of Serbian inhabitants.
 From time to time, an incident takes places in this region.
 Incidents in Mitrovica are often published in international newspapers, which might give the impression that ‘whole the country’ is dangerous.

-The majority of Kosovars are pro-Western and pro-European and want to take care of tourists and other visitors.
+The majority of Kosovars are pro-Western and pro-European.
+They want to take care of tourists and other visitors.
 Walking on the streets at night is in general a safe thing to do.
 Like always: use common sense.

 Language in Kosovo

-The language of Kosovars is Albanian, because of the large majority of ethnic Albanians in the country (more than 90%).
+The language of Kosovars is Albanian.
+This is because of the large majority of ethnic Albanians in the country (more than 90%).
 Albanian is an independent language, influenced by Latin and Greek, but also by Ottoman Turkish.

-Serbian is also an official language in Kosovo and can be seen on many governmental signs and websites.
+Serbian is also an official language in Kosovo.
+You see the language on many governmental signs and websites.
 Other recognized regional languages are Bosnian, Turkish, Gorani and Romani.

 Passports and travel documents in Kosovo

-EU civilians and Americans can enter Kosovo without a visa and are allowed to stay three months.
+EU civilians and Americans can enter Kosovo without a visa.
+They can stay up to three months.
 Of course, you need a passport to enter the Republic of Kosovo.
 Several citizens, like the Dutch, are also allowed to enter with an ID card.
-If you are from of one of these countries, you do not need a visa (click on the dropdown menu and select your country).
+If you are from of one of these countries, you do not need a visa.
+This website works if you click on the dropdown menu and select your country.

 Inhabitants of 87 countries do need a visa to enter Kosovo.
 It’s not a matter of just buying a visa at the border, so be prepared.
 This website of a university might give you additional information.
 Curious about all Kosovan embassies in the world?